argotorg/solidity-website/src/posts/2025-10-21-the-road-to-core-solidity.md

 ...and more!

 ## Team notes
-This year has seen changes in the team, which some of which had a big imapct on our plans:
+This year has seen changes in the team, some of which had a big impact on our plans:

 - As Solidity joined Argot as a new home for core Ethereum infrastructure, much of 2025 was dedicated to preparing for Argot's successful launch.
 - Daniel Kirchner, former team lead, is currently on sabbatical.